Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

-I found it really interesting that some letters clearly stand out from others, such as the capital R, which is the case with many grotesque fonts.
+Really interesting thing is that some letters clearly stand out from others, such as the capital R, which is the case with many grotesque fonts.

-Irregular proportions are very common when it comes to grotesque fonts, as well.
+Irregular proportions are widespread when it comes to grotesque fonts, as well.

-Additionally, when they first appeared, many of them didn’t have bold and italic variations, which limited their use, hence why the body text in newspapers was often in serif fonts.
+Additionally, when grotesque sans serif fonts first appeared, many of them didn’t have bold and italic variations, which limited their use, hence why the body text in newspapers was often in serif fonts.

 Today, people are still creating grotesque fonts and some of them look pretty amazing and unique, like this one for example: